-- □ Draft hood properly installed. - Vent connectors securely fastened with screws and supported properly to maintain six inch clearance. - Vent connector made of approved material and sized correctly. - Vent pipe system installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-current edition. - ☐ Flue baffle properly positioned in the flue tube. - Check the vent system for restrictions/obstructions and check the vent termination height.
-Refer to the "Air Supply and Ventilation" section of this water heater manual for specific requirements. - □ Recheck for sufficient combustion air supply.
+Ve Vent Pipe System Drafthood properly installed.
+Vent connectors securely fastened with screws and supported properly to maintain six inch clearance.
+Vent connector made of approved material and sized correctly.
+Vent pipe system must be installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-latest edition.
+Flue baffle engaged in slots provided in the flue tube.